Employee onboarding best practices defined

 Hiring, firing and everything in between.
 The area between talent acquisition and talent management.
 The candidate to applicant experience.
 Each of these employee onboarding best practices contribute to what the best of the best organizations do when it comes to bringing new employees onboard.

-Perhaps because the employee onboarding process is frequently thought to be between 30-90 days (when studies show it should be closer to a year) we assume that a short process has less importance in the scheme of the total employee lifecycle.
+Perhaps because the onboarding process is frequently thought to be between 30-90 days (when studies show it should be closer to a year) we assume that a short process has less importance in the scheme of the total employee lifecycle.
 But that’s a poor comparison, especially since, according to the Aberdeen Group, 90% of employees make their decision to stay at a company within the first six months.

 Onboarding is more than paperwork and goal setting, but you’d never know it looking at most onboarding software solutions.
 That’s because the solution is there to take care of the admin work: the filling out of forms, paperwork and the things that when not done, will get you a bad rap from the compliance department.
 When you have a system to take care of these things for you, it allows you to focus on the onboarding work that matters.
 So step one, find a system to take care of the onboarding basics.